fsaresh/fsaresh.github.io/content/posts/career/candidate-guidance/index.md

 ## Skillsets: Interview vs. Onsite
 As a personal note, one thing I often find frustrating is that the skillset involved in software engineering and the skillset involved in interviewing for software engineering don’t overlap as much as I believe they should.

 One question I always ask myself during the interview process is how does the interview process make me feel?
 If I find myself frustrated because the problems feel irrelevant or unnecessarily convoluted, it can be indicative that a company hasn’t put effort into streamlining their interview process to be relevant.
-Some companies opt to do this to keep their process generic, but that’s a double edged sword, as people often specialize deeply in this industry.
+Some companies opt to do this to keep their process generic, but that’s a double edged sword as people usually specialize deeply in this industry.

 The amount of preparation needed to solve these types of problems effectively can be daunting, and when people are already exhausted from other facets of life, it can be especially harmful to those with adverse life circumstances.